MathPSantos/Ecoleta/README.md

 ---
 ## :rocket: Project Summary

-This Project was in [Rocketseat's](https://rocketseat.com.br/) Next Leve Week crash course #1, with the objective to help people to find garbage collection points and recycle!
+This Project was in [Rocketseat's](https://rocketseat.com.br/) Next Level Week crash course #1, with the objective to help people to find garbage collection points and recycle!

 > Made only for learning purposes.